Updated July 2019.

 Together, these values – ranked on a scale from -100 to +100 – determine Brand Passion, a critical metric in determining what actions you need to take next.

-To ensure Sentiment Analysis is accurate, your tools must evaluate language and its varying idiosyncrasies – from global languages like English, French, Mandarin, etc., to slang, sarcasm, netspeak and more.
+To ensure Sentiment Analysis is accurate though, beyond offering the abilty to get extremely granular and transparent results, your tools must evaluate language and its varying idiosyncrasies – from global languages like English, French, Mandarin, etc., to slang, sarcasm, netspeak and more.
 This includes pop culture references, and “silent” languages like emojis and images.
 It’s called Natural Language Processing (NLP).

 Every way sentiment is expressed online must be captured by your Sentiment Analysis Tools or your Social Analytics will be off.